IBMDeveloperUK/Cloud-Hosted-Twitter-Bot/Labs/lab-1.md

 go mod init
 ```

-I some cases you may asked to enter the project directory you wish to initialise.
-If so, the following _should_ work provding you are following the folder structure outlined in [Lab 0](./lab-0.md) and you have not changed the project name after cloning the repository.
+In some cases you may be asked to enter the project directory you wish to initialise.
+If so, the following _should_ work providing you are following the folder structure outlined in [Lab 0](./lab-0.md) and you have not changed the project name after cloning the repository.

 ```bash
 go mod init github.com/cloud-hosted-twitter-bot-workshop
 ```